waqarabbas123/Simple-Quiz-Example-of-JS/README.md

-#__simple quiz
+#__Simple Quiz

-Using the concept of javascript i can make a simple quiz .
+using the concept of javascript i can make a project quiz game.
-Adding bootstrap for add some styles in our project.
-Mostly we can use the logic of javascript in it.